Why lower gasoline fees are both appropriate 1

 The oil industry is a chief organization in states like Texas, Colorado, and North Dakota.

 The American Petroleum Institute estimates that the oil and fuel enterprise supports 10.
 Three million US jobs.
-That estimate in all likelihood includes related industries like plastics, chemical compounds, transportation, trucking, and gas stations.
+That estimate likely includes related industries like plastics, chemical compounds, transportation, trucking, and gas stations.

-While US oil production was a success throughout the 2014-2016 crash, it quickly recovered to record highs as charges rebounded and corporations discovered the way to drill extra effectively.
-That recovery translated to significant task gains in power states that Trump carried inside the 2016 election.
+While US oil production was successful throughout the 2014-2016 crash, it quickly recovered to record highs as charges rebounded and corporations discovered how to drill more effectively.
+That recovery translated to significant task gains in power states that Trump carried in the 2016 election.